julienvollering/MIAmaxent/README.md

 The predecessor to this package is the MIA Toolbox, which is described in detail in Mazzoni et al. (2015).

-The maximum entropy algorithm utilized in this package is provided by the MaxEnt java program (Phillips et al., 2006).

 ### System Requirements

+The maximum entropy algorithm utilized in this package is provided by the MaxEnt Java program (Phillips et al., 2006).
+This software is freely available, but may not be distributed further.
+Therefore, you must download the MaxEnt program (v3.3.3k) from <https://www.cs.princeton.edu/~schapire/maxent/>, and place the 'maxent.jar' file in the 'java' folder of this package.
+This folder can be located by the following R command: system.file("java", package = "maxentmodelselectr").

-You must have a Java Runtime Environment (JRE) installed on your computer for **maxentmodelselectr** to function properly.
-Java Runtime Environment can be downloaded and installed from <http://java.com/download>.
+You must have a Java Runtime Environment (JRE) installed on your computer for the MaxEnt program to function.
+You can check if you have Java installed, and download it if necessary, from <http://java.com/download>.

 ### References